navaneet614/APCSFinal/README.md

 -- RESPONSIBILITY LIST --
-Navaneet - in charge of menus, buttons, and the game screen Shaunak - God of making obstacles, graphical design, javadoc-ing, and READMe's William - God of creating God, Player, and the UML
+Navaneet - in charge of menus, buttons, the game screen, and Networking Shaunak - God of making obstacles, graphical design, javadoc-ing, and READMe's William - God of creating God, Player, level design and the UML

+-- SPECIAL THANKS --
+Mr. Shelby - for providing Networking packages
+Caleb and Arthur - for insightful feedback on our game